AdamBoley/Project-Beergate/README.md

 - Implement a random 'surprise me' feature - done
 - Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings" - done
 - Harmonise login, log out, signup to sign-in, sign-out and sign-up - done
+- Find and apply a favicon - done

 Rejected:
 - add update and delete buttons to user_reviews so that a user does not have to access each record individually - not possible, since the entire search result card is itself an anchor element, it cannot have other anchor elements as children

 - In UserReviewForm, apply bootstrap to RadioSelect widget with name, class, etc - rejected as unnecessary, since the extant radio buttons are clear enough
+Modify sorting to use a checkbox group like GW - https://stackoverflow.com/questions/31145498/how-to-submit-checklist-in-django-with-get - too complex, and too far along in development to implement a major feature like this

+- Allow the superuser (user ID = 1) to update and delete all posts as well as users, so that the admin does not have to use the admin panel
+    - related, allow the superuser to quickly access the admin panel from the front-end
+    - update method auto-disapproves, so admin panel access would be required anyway
+    - This renders the justification moot
+    - However, could use an AdminUpdateReview view that does not use the methods, and hence does not auto-disapprove the review
+    - on the other hand, this could be a security issue - if there is a partial security breach, where the superuser's admin credentials are compromised, then the dummy admin page still offers some protection.
+The attacker may have the admin credentials, but cannot put them to use beyong deleting or updating the admin's reviews
+    - if this feature is implemented, then an attacker can essentially have access to the admin panel from the front-end
+    - also, if more superusers are added, then this feature may fail or would need to be recoded
+    - My Mentor's thoughts are:
+    - This is separation of concerns issue
+    - superuser update/delete works fine in the admin panel
+    - The security concern is valid, since I have a 2-layered defence
+    - It is also a violation of DRY, since Django ships with a admin panel